Isonimus/M5PORKCHOP/README.md

     catches a handshake.

     The piglet personality isn't just for show.
-It reacts to what you're doing - gets hyped when you pop a 4-way, goes full WARHOG when you're driving around mapping networks, spreads digital chaos in PIGGY BLUES mode, visualizes the RF hellscape in HOG ON SPECTRUM, and gets sleepy when nothing's happening.
+It reacts to what you're doing - gets hyped when you pop a 4-way, goes tactical when you're mapping the concrete jungle, annoys every phone in bluetooth range, paints pretty pictures of RF interference, and gets sleepy when the airwaves go quiet.
 Feed it handshakes and it'll love you forever.

 --[ 2 - What the hell is this thing